developmentseed/titiler/README.md

  ├── config.py                   - Optional parameters for the stack definition [EDIT THIS] │
 Dockerfiles/
- ├── ecs/
- │   └── Dockerfile              - Dockerfile to build the ECS service image.
+ ├── Dockerfile                  - Dockerfile to build the ECS service image.
- ├── lambda/
+ ├── lambda.package              - Dockerfile to build the Lambda service package.
- │   └── Dockerfile              - Dockerfile to build the Lambda service image.
+ ├── lambda.container            - Dockerfile to build the Lambda service container.
  │
 lambda/
  │   └── handler.py              - Mangum adaptor for AWS Lambda.